Stable Canonical Rules and Formulas for Pre-transitive Logics via Definable Filtration

 \item Let $L$ be a logic that admits definable filtration.
 For any logic $L' \supseteq L$, $L' = L + \{\phi_i: i \in I\}$ for a set $\{\phi_i: i \in I\}$ of formulas.
 So, $\Sigma(L') = \Sigma(L) + \{/\phi_i: i \in I\}$.
 By (1), there is a set $\{\rho(\A_j, D_j): j \in J\}$ of stable canonical rules such that $\Sigma(L') = \Sigma(L) + \{\rho(\A_j, D_j): j \in J\}$.
 Moreover, if $L'$ is finitely axiomatizable over $L$, then we can choose $I$ to be finite, so that $J$ can also be chosen to be finite by (1). \end{enumerate} \end{proof}

-As we mentioned, many logics, such as $\K$, $\logic{T}$, $\logic{D}$, $\Kf$, and $\Sf$ admit standard filtration; we will see in the next section that pre-transitive logics $\Kff{m+1}{1} = \K + \Dia^{m+1} p \to \Dia p$ ($m \geq 1)$ admit definable filtration (\Cref{3: Thm K4m1 admits filtration}).
+As we mentioned, many logics, such as $\K$, $\logic{T}$, $\logic{D}$, $\Kf$, and $\Sf$ admit standard filtration.
+We will see in the next section that pre-transitive logics $\Kff{m+1}{1} = \K + \Dia^{m+1} p \to \Dia p$ ($m \geq 1)$ admit definable filtration (\Cref{3: Thm K4m1 admits filtration}), while it is unknown if they admit standard filtration (see \Cref{Rem mismatch}).
 Thus, these results apply to them and their corresponding rule systems.

 \begin{remark} If the base rule system $\S$ is decidable, then the result of \Cref{3: Cor scr complete} is computable; that is, given a finite axiomatization of $\S'$ over $\S$, a finite set of stable canonical rules that axiomatize $\S'$ over $\S$ can be computed.
 This can be shown by observing that if $\S$ is decidable, then in the proof of \Cref{3: Thm scr complete}, the enumeration of tuples $(\A, V, D)$ is computable, so the finite set $\rho(\A_1, D_1), \dots, \rho(\A_n, D_n)$ of stable canonical rules that is equivalent to the given rule $\rho$ is also computable.
 This holds as well if the base logic is decidable.
 Since a finitely axiomatizable rule system with the fmp is decidable, this is the case for all logics we mentioned above. \end{remark}